-Everyone could use a little more luck -- or a lot.
-Feng shui provides a number of lucky symbols and charms to encourage positive chi and protect against misfortune.
-Charms made of antique coins and calabash gourds are easy to assemble -- you can even buy all the pieces pre-made if you're time-challenged or all-thumbs.
+A good luck charm is easy to make and a great feng shui tool whether you need a little luck or a lot.
+Feng shui provides a number of good luck charms and symbols to encourage positive chi and protect against misfortune.
+Feng shui charms can be made from antique coins and calabash gourds.
+This type of charm is easy to assemble; you can even buy all the pieces pre-made if you're time-challenged or all-thumbs.

 Wu Lu - Lucky Calabash

 The calabash gourd is a feng shui remedy for negative chi in the environment but its real power is in conferring robust good health, longevity, an abundance of blessings and prosperity.
 Add the Wu Lu, the lucky calabash, to the sides of your bed or the health corner of your bedroom.
 Hang it in the East of your home or your living room to stimulate health.
 A Wu Lu charm dangling from the rearview mirror of your car will guard against accidents or misfortune.